wellyshen/use-places-autocomplete/README.md

 getGeocode(parameter)
   // By default we use the "long_name" value from API response, you can tell the utility to use "short_name"
-  // by setting the second parameter as "true" .then((results) => getZipCode(results[0], false))
+  // by setting the second parameter to "true" .then((results) => getZipCode(results[0], false))
   .then((zipCode) => {
     console.log("ZIP Code: ", zipCode);